ynput/ayon-documentation/website/docs/addon_unreal_artist.md

 ![Unreal Layout Load](assets/unreal_load_layout.png)

 The layout will be imported in the directory `/Content/AYON`.
 For more information, we recommend reading the section dedicated to the [layout for linear animation](#layouts-for-linear-animation).

+### Connecting animation and camera to the sequence loaded from layout

 ### Loading the animation